sraocodes/DAA/content/casestudy2.md

     textPosition: "bottom"

   - name: "GRANAR-MECHA Coupling"
-    text: "In essence, the coupling of [GRANAR](/Phenorob-DAA/granar/) and [MECHA](/Phenorob-DAA/mecha/) allows for a systematic analysis of the impact of root anatomy on hydraulic conductivity in a high-throughput manner.
+    text: "In essence, the coupling of [GRANAR](/granar/) and [MECHA](/mecha/) allows for a systematic analysis of the impact of root anatomy on hydraulic conductivity in a high-throughput manner.
 This combination provides insights into how different anatomical features influence the root's ability to conduct water."
     textPosition: "top"
     list:
       - "**Radial Conductivity (k​r​)**: The coupling study estimated the k​r​ for each of the experimental data points."
       - "**Factors**: The simulated **k​r**​ showed variations based on several factors.
 These include the xylem area, total cortical area, and the proportion of aerenchyma.
 The most substantial correlation factor to the simulated **k​r**​ was found for the cortex width"
+    image: "images/granar_mecha_coupling.png"
+    imageWidth: "600px"
+    imageHeight: "300px"
+    textPosition: "bottom"

   - name: "How was it Coupled ?"
-    text: "The root anatomical networks in [GRANAR](/Phenorob-DAA/granar/) are crafted using easily accessible anatomical features, which can be obtained from open-access image analysis software and root cross-section images.
+    text: "The root anatomical networks in [GRANAR](/granar/) are crafted using easily accessible anatomical features, which can be obtained from open-access image analysis software and root cross-section images.
 Once the root anatomy is generated, it can be saved as an XML file.
-This XML file then serves as the geometry input for the [MECHA](/Phenorob-DAA/mecha/) model, bridging the gap between the two tools. "
+This XML file then serves as the geometry input for the [MECHA](/mecha/) model, bridging the gap between the two tools. "
     textPosition: "top"
     list:
       - "**GRANAR Input**: Uses tissue-scale parameters from image analysis software."